Updated: Apr 4

 This nectar is 100% Primitivo from 70 years old vineyards located in Montevella and Acquaviva delle Fonti (central part of Puglia).
 The grapes are manually harvested in boxes during the first/second week of September.
 They macerated for four weeks and fermented for other four weeks in stainless steel tanks at 25°C. After this step, the divine juice rested for 24 months in stainless steel tanks and further 12 months in bottle.
 Yes, no oak needed here.
 Salute!

 In the glass the wine has a purple colour with ruby tints.
 The intensity is impenetrably deep.
-If a drop falls on the embroidered tablecloth, my mum will kill me.
+If a drop fell on the embroidered tablecloth, my mum would kill me.
 It is clear with no traces of deposits.

 The aromas intensity is pronounced.
 The nostrils are bewitched by a succulent cornucopia of black fruits, especially blackcurrant and plums.
 The aromatic palette is quite vibrant thanks to balsamic notes, a touch of liquorice, black pepper and blackcurrant leaf.
 After a couple of swirlings, a delicate fragrance of rose comes out.
 As tertiaries, there are brawny notes of dark chocolate, tobacco, and earth, but also rich aromas of ripe fig, prune and dried fruits.